Postponed: Birmingham Statistics for Linguists Summer School 2020

 Food and drink

-The Statistics for Linguists Summer School registration fee includes refreshments and lunch, but does not include breakfast or evening meals.
+The Statistics for Linguists Summer School registration fee includes refreshments, lunch, and 1 evening meal.
+All other costs are expected to be carried by the participant.
 For more information on food and drink options on and off campus visit our "Food and Drink" page.